thefourcraft/thefourcraft/statsitis/README.md

 | `/api/stats/graph`                 | 30-day contribution line chart                                   |
 | `/api/stats/health`                | `ok`                                                             |

-All responses are SVG, cached on Cloudflare's edge for 6 hours.
+All responses are SVG, cached on Cloudflare's edge for 30 minutes.

 ## How data is fetched